junzy/tiny-url-shortner/README.md

 # tiny-url-shortner
-quick poc url shortner with express
+quick poc url shortner with express.
+Stores a hashmap in memory of hash to url.

 Running instructions